interledger/rafiki/docs/transaction-api.md

 ### `PaymentState`

-- `QUOTING`: Initial state.
+- `PENDING`: Initial state.
 In this state, an empty payment account is generated, and the payment is automatically resolved & quoted.
 On success, transition to `FUNDING`.
-On failure, transition to `CANCELLED`.
+On failure, transition to `FAILED`.
+- `PREPARED`: On authorization, transition to `FUNDING`.
+Otherwise, transition to `EXPIRED` when the quote expires.
 - `FUNDING`: Awaiting the wallet to add payment liquidity.
 If `intent.autoApprove` is not set, the wallet gets user approval before reserving money from the user's wallet account.
 On success, transition to `SENDING`.
-Otherwise, transitions to `CANCELLED` if cancelled by the user or when the quote expires.
 - `SENDING`: Stream payment from the payment account to the destination.
+- `EXPIRED`: The quote expired.
+Requoting transitions to `PENDING`.
-- `CANCELLED`: The payment failed.
+- `FAILED`: The payment failed.
 (Though some money may have been delivered).
-Requoting transitions to `QUOTING`.
+Requoting transitions to `PENDING`.
 - `COMPLETED`: Successful completion.

 ### `PaymentType`